 The 1979 article is reproduced on the Redwood City (California) Public Seismic Network site.

 Help on the "See the Shaking" seismogram viewer

-The seismogram viewer is a display of seismic data recorded by our seismograph stations.
+The seismogram viewer is a display of vertical component seismic data recorded by a selection of our seismograph stations.
 It is intended to provide qualitative information for the general public.